 If you still have some problem with the I.E. engine that doesn’t show the video from your camera, please read this article to fix the issue.

-Now you can make your Hikvision IP camera, DVR or NVR work with the Google Chrome Browser and that's is pretty cool, isn't ?
+Now you can make your Hikvision IP camera, DVR, or NVR work with the Google Chrome Browser and that’s pretty cool, isn’t it?

 Please leave your comments and questions below…